abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 ---
 ### Labs for CMOS inverter ngspice simulations
 ---
-In this we would be going into depth of one of the cells(inverter cell), we won't build it from scratch rather we would use the github to get the .magic files and from there we will be doing Post Layout simulation in ngspice and post characterizing our sample cell, we would be plugging this cell into a OpenLANE flow, into picorv32a core.
+In this we would be going into depth of one of the cells(inverter cell), we won't build it from scratch rather we would use the github to get the `.mag`(magic) files and from there we will be doing Post Layout simulation in ngspice and post characterizing our sample cell, we would be plugging this cell into a OpenLANE flow, into picorv32a core.
 #### NOTE - In IO placement in floorplan
 On OpenLANE, configurations can be modified while in flight.
-On OpenLANE, for instance, `use  % set ::env(FP IO MODE) 2` to make IO mode not equidistant.
+On OpenLANE, for instance, use  `% set ::env(FP_IO_MODE) 2` to make IO mode not equidistant.
 On mode 2, the IO pins won't be evenly spaced out (default of 1).
 View the def layout for magic by launching floorplan once more with `% run floorplan`.
 The configuration will only be available for the current session if it is changed on the fly; it will not be changed in `runs/config.tcl`, `echo $::env(FP_IO_MODE)` to output the variable's most recent value.

 #### SPICE deck creation for CMOS inverter
 First we need to design the library cells: